 Prevent Broken Links

 When migrating content, URL changes should continue to be seamless for users.
-If content is moved from one site collection to another due to new governance rules, be aware that the content’s URL will also change.
-However, URLs to old content may be buried in office document, emails, or in user browser favorites, so changing all the URLs with the appropriate new address would be unreasonable.
-Instead, the migration team needs to come-up with a smart endpoint that takes care of redirection.
+If the content is moved from one site collection to another due to new governance rules, be aware that the content’s URL will also change.
+However, URLs to old content may be buried in office documents, emails, or in user browser favorites, so changing all the URLs with the appropriate new address would be unreasonable.
+Instead, the migration team needs to come up with a smart endpoint that takes care of redirection.

 Migration is your time to recheck access control permissions, fix broken governance policies, and fix performance issues.